Skip to content

 Check your Notion account permissions

-Before you try to connect Zapier to your Notion account, make sure you're a workspace owner in your workspace.
+Before you try to connect Zapier to your Notion account, make sure you're an admin in your workspace.
 You can check this by clicking on Settings & Members in the left-hand navigation window.

 Click on "Settings & members" in the left-hand menu in your Notion workspace.